jimtin/CryptoTradingPlatform_python/readme.md

 - Basic command line interface created, although it needs heaps more work

 ## What is up next?
-1. Implementation of confirmation analysis.
-I.e. are these trading recommendations historically more effective than HODLing?
-2. Dynamic parallelization of analysis
 3. Integration with the GolemProject for massive parallelization of the algorithm checking.
 This is particularly intersting with the Golem TaskAPI: https://taskapi.docs.golem.network/#task-api
 4. Implementation of more algorithms
 5. Turn into a self contained binary for ease of use